Bet365619/ITRY/README.md

 Other than accelerometer data of the user, temperature data of the user's residence is also an important metric that can potentially indicate signs of an emergency.

 Data stored in the database can be extracted and be analysed.
-The following are library to be used and packages to be installed when using Jupyter notebook:
+The following are library to be used and packages to be installed when using Jupyter Notebook:
 ```bash
 #If required
 # install.packages("ggplot2")